 This category identifies those areas within the City where mixed uses may be appropriate to facilitate a more workable relationship with surrounding uses and conditions.
-These include the old Armory property, Overton property, and Stones Throw property.
 Additionally, those areas that currently are industrial and are being converted to residential through the utilization of Planned Unit Developments.